-- In the 1979 Superman movie, Martha Kent suggests that she and Jonathan tell people that the baby boy they found was "a child of my cousin's...and just now orphaned."
+- In the 1978 Superman: The Movie, Martha Kent suggests that she and Jonathan tell people that the baby boy they found was "a child of my cousin's... and just now orphaned."

 - In Immortal Beloved, Beethoven's "nephew" Karl turns out to be his son.

 - Russian comedy Shirly-Myrly is this trope taken to the extreme.
 Not only the main character, Krolikov, was raised by his aunt pretending to be his mother, but he also has a number of twin brothers who are also raised by various stepmothers.
 Also played for An Aesop, since Krolikov is an outspoken anti-semit early in the film, so when his birth father revealed to have been a jew, it strikes him worse than the earlier revalation he's actually a stepchild.
 Each of his twins also believed himself to be a descendant of some other ethnic group, such as Jews, Romani or African.
 They all have some racist sentiment against each other, which they have to overcome upon learing they are brothers and actually hail from a very mixed common descent.